 Genes are the instructions for the body

-Gene therapy aims to address specificin an individual’s genetic instructions, allowing the body to produce the it needs.
+Gene therapy aims to address specificin an individual’s genetic instructions, enabling the body to produce the functional it needs.

 INTRODUCING FUNCTIONAL GENES